-Doctors use tests called magnetic resonance imaging (MRI) and computed tomography (CT) scans to diagnose possible heart problems and to monitor children who have been diagnosed with heart conditions.
+Doctors use magnetic resonance imaging (MRI) and computed tomography (CT) scans to diagnose possible heart problems and to monitor children diagnosed with heart conditions.
 Images from these tests help doctors understand the health of your child’s heart and plan possible interventions and treatments.

-By using this test, your child's doctor can understand how well the heart is pumping and how blood is flowing through the heart and vessels.
+By using a heart MRI, a doctor can understand how well a patient’s heart is pumping and how blood flows through the heart and vessels.

 Your child's doctor could order a pediatric CT scan (also known as a CAT scan) to get more detailed information about your child’s heart than can be seen on a normal X-ray.
 The CT scan is a painless test that shows detailed images of the internal structures of the heart.